 Alongside the above workshops, led by Cardiff Airport, we have also attended a number of meetings in relation to the wider programme of airspace modernisation.
-We are aware of neighbouring and interdependent airspace changes being carried out under the Masterplan programme.
 This has allowed us to have regular contact with other change sponsors - such as Bristol Airport, Exeter Airport and NERL - and industry groups including ACOG.
-This has not only allowed different change sponsors to provide feedback on design options but also to identify potential shared issues or benefits.
 This engagement has been summarised in Annex B towards the end of this document.